chrisburnell/chrisburnell.com/src/posts/articles/2024-05-07-cluster-composition.md

 In the [*CUBE CSS* methodology](https://cube.fyi), there is the concept of a <q>composition</q>.
 In short, a composition is a piece of CSS that creates <q>flexible, component-agnostic layout systems that support as many variants of content as possible</q><a href="#fn1" id="fnref1"><sup class="footnote-ref">[1]</sup></a>.

-I use my <q>Cluster</q> composition for a number of lists around my website: breadcrumbs, the category/tag lists on post pages, links in the footer, and [response types](https://chrisburnell.com/note/slash-interests/#responses), to name a few.
+While there *is* a layout in [Every Layout](https://every-layout.dev) *also* called [The Cluster](https://every-layout.dev/layouts/cluster/), I’ve built my own version that serves a very similar purpose but achieves it with slightly-different CSS.
+I’m using my version of the <q>Cluster</q> composition for a number of lists around my website: breadcrumbs, the category/tag lists on post pages, links in the footer, and [response types](https://chrisburnell.com/note/slash-interests/#responses), to name a few.

 This composition uses CSS variables with fallback values as a means of creating variants.
 This means that when the composition’s CSS variables are *not* set, the fallback value is applied, creating the <q>default</q> version of the composition, so by *setting* the CSS variables, we can modify the behaviour of the composition.